girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Bayesian Regression/README.md

 1) Not very efficient for large datasets as it can be time consuming to find the best-fit points.<br>
 2) It has a high computation cost as the posterior distribution calculation is very dependent on calculation of the priors.
 ## Conclusion
-Using the Bayesian Approach is very accurate when we have smaller data sets as it is very robust mathaematically.
+Using the Bayesian Approach is very accurate when we have smaller data sets as it is very robust mathematically.